 Before you leave for the Philippines, make two notarized copies of your passport.
 Leave one copy at home with a friend or relative who would be able to Federal Express it to you in Manila in the event that your original passport and copy are lost in the Philippines.
-Keep the other notarized copy separate from your original passport, and keep it with you at all times.
-If you lose your passport, contact the Philippines Embassy immediately, through your coordinators.
+Keep the other notarized copy separate from your original passport and keep it with you at all times.
+If you lose your passport, contact the U.S. Embassy in Manila immediately, through your coordinators.